Hill’s Ideal Balance Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 Hill’s Ideal Balance Dog Food Review

-Judging by its ingredients alone, Hill’s Ideal Balance dog food looks like an average dry kibble.
+Judging by its ingredients alone, Hill’s Ideal Balance looks like an average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.